facebookresearch/hydra/website/docs/plugins/nevergrad_sweeper.md

 ## Example of training using Nevergrad hyperparameter search

 We include an example of how to use this plugin.
-The file [`example/my_app.py`](https://github.com/facebookresearch/hydra/blob/master/plugins/hydra_nevergrad_sweeper/example/my_app.py) implements an example of how to perform minimization of a (dummy) function including a mixture of continuous and discrete parameters.
+The file [`example/my_app.py`](https://github.com/facebookresearch/hydra/blob/master/plugins/hydra_nevergrad_sweeper/example/my_app.py) implements an example of minimizing a (dummy) function using a mixture of continuous and discrete parameters.

 You can discover the Nevergrad sweeper parameters with:
 ```yaml title="$ python your_app hydra/sweeper=nevergrad --cfg hydra -p hydra.sweeper"